uptimistic/SightenFollowUpInterviewMay2021/README.md

 WHERE GenerationProject.capcity > 15;
 ```

- #### 3-5.
+ #### 2-5.
 Retrieve all Projects that have a Quote with an install_cost greater than 15,000- Django

 ```pythonquote = Quote.objects.prefetch_related('install_cost').get(install_cost__gt=15000)
 projects = quote.install_cost.all()

 ```
-#### 4-5.
+#### 3-5.
 Retrieve all Projects that have a Quote with an install_cost greater than 15,000- Django
 ```sql
  ELECT *
 FROM Project